Home » Symptoms » Dog Symptoms A-Z » Joint Laxity

 Joint instability in dogs can be genetic, often due to abnormal development of the ligaments or connective tissue that stabilizes the joints.
 This genetic predisposition is more common in certain breeds known for their loose or flexible joints, such as the Labrador Retriever or the German Shepherd.

 Another cause of abnormally loose joints can be an injury to the ligaments or tendons that support the joints.
-Trauma from accidents or excessive physical activity can damage the supporting structures of the joints, causing them to lose stability.
+Trauma from accidents or excessive physical activity can cause damage to the supporting structures of the joints, thus losing stability.

 An additional factor contributing to joint instability is age.
 As they age, the elastic fibers of the ligaments and tendons can lose their elasticity, leading to increased joint mobility.